Store

 // Won't trigger reactive updates when this record changes

-const book = store.unsafeGetWithoutCapture(bookId)
+const book = store.unsafeGetWithoutCapture(bookId);

 Parameters